-HybridEdge allows you to connect Solace PubSub+ with other any messaging system that is supported by Apache Camel, such as ActiveMQ, RabbitMQ, IBM MQ and Kafka.
+HybridEdge allows you to connect Solace PubSub+ with any other messaging system that is supported by Apache Camel, such as ActiveMQ, RabbitMQ, IBM MQ and Kafka.
 HybridEdge comes bundled with Solace JMS, ActiveMQ and RabbitMQ Camel Components.
 The Solace JMS Camel Component uses the Solace JMS client API and leverages the Camel JMS component.
 Solace HybridEdge and its associated samples can be found here.

 Follow these steps to get HybridEdge up-and-running.
 Please note that when the instructions refer to the 'current directory' they mean the directory that contains the README.html file and run scripts.